-Smart Lenders considered that a platform with a minimum global score of 50 met the ESG requirements necessary for investment.
+Smart Lenders AM considered that a platform with a minimum global score of 50 met the ESG requirements necessary for investment.
 The objective was to work with partner platforms to increase this score with each annual update of the ESG questionnaire.
-These scores were used by Smart Lenders to demonstrate the level of commitment to ESG objectives that each partner platform reported and aggregated in the Sustainability Reporting report that is published annually.
+These scores were used by Smart Lenders AM to demonstrate the level of commitment to ESG objectives that each partner platform reported and aggregated in the Sustainability Reporting report that is published annually.

-The table below shows the thematic scores applied to the Fund:
+The table below shows the thematic scores applied to the four platforms in 2023.